ShahemNezamEddin/Dancing-together/README.md

 # Dancing together

-The dancing together website is for kids looking for fun dancing classes . our school offers fun activities for kids to learn how to dance from a young age because dancing is way to exercise, relax and have fun!
+The Dancing together website is for kids looking for fun dancing classes . our school offers fun activities for kids to learn how to dance from a young age because dancing is way to exercise, relax and have fun!

-The users of this site can see information about our school, teachers, dance types, class days, and times.
+The users of this site can see information about our school, teachers, dance types, class day, and class times.

 They can register for classes, and ask questions or give feedback.

-This website allows the school to make easier connections with kids, and lets the school estimate how many students will attend each class.
+This website allows the school to make easier connections with users, and lets the school estimate how many kids will attend each class.

 ![Responsive Mockup](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/dance-together-mockup.PNG)